csci344/spring2025/pages/_topics/topic13.md

 ---
 layout: topic
-title: Security & Authentication
+title: Databases & Object-Relational Mappings
 type: topic
-num: 14
+num: 13
 description: >
-    Web security ensures the protection of applications from common vulnerabilities like XSS, CSRF, and SQL injection.
-Authentication is the process of verifying user identity so that the application can tailor content and functionality while maintaining data privacy.
-In this unit, you will learn learn to identify risks and implement best practices such as input validation, secure authentication, and encryption.
-You will also learn about authentication strategies (e.g., JWT) in order to implement a secure login system.
+    Databases store and organize data used by web applications, while Object-Relational Mapping (ORM) tools allow developers to interact with databases using object-oriented programming.
+ORMs like SQLAlchemy simplify the process of querying, updating, and managing data in relational databases.
+Learning about databases and ORMs is crucial for building data-driven web applications.
 draft: 0
-start_date: 2025-04-21
+start_date: 2025-04-11
-lectures: [24, 25]
+lectures: [22, 23]
-tutorials: [14]
+tutorials: [12, 13]
 ---

-TBD